> Practice profile

 The moral of the story?
-For Contractors: ensure the separate CPD packages are fully integrated with one another, and all with the non-CPD works.
+For Contractors: ensure the separate CDP packages are fully integrated with one another, and all with the non-CDP works.
 And, do not assume the designer is an architect: always check, and if in doubt consult the free Register which could be found on-line at the Architects' Registration Board.

 For designers: if a requirement for testing is inserted into a Specification then ensure the testing is undertaken before Certifying the Works.
 And, require a correctly completed Test Certificate to be provided from an independent and suitably qualified Test body.
 If appointed to Certify and value construction works ensure they are carefully and thoroughly inspected.
 Cavity walls in exposed locations require particular care to be exercised in construction and inspection.